Appointmate-software-design/Appointment-booking-system/README.md

-# Appointment-booking-system
+# Appointmate
-Software design project where we are creating an appointment  booking system for a client
+An appointment booking system, beautifully designed to cater to our client's needs.